 Normally, I use a VirtIO serial controller and a VirtIO HDD backed by a raw disk device as my Windows OS disk.
 I sometimes find that boot issues can be fixed by temporarily switching the HDD bus back to SATA/IDE, sorting out whatever issue exists, and then switching it back to VirtIO.
 If you need to install the VirtIO driver while you can only boot from SATA/IDE, I would try attaching a second disk VirtIO disk, set the boot disk to SATA/IDE, and try installing the driver for the second disk (I don’t know for sure if this will work).

 I understand there to exist a distinction between boot-start drivers and normal ones.
 The Microsoft help page on installing a boot-start driver explains the process at Windows installation time, but to this date I don’t know how to do this after the system has been installed.
 Is it sufficient to install the driver normally?
+An old version of some RedHat docs just documents the standard installation procedure for VirtIO drivers on Windows.
+This SuperUser question about switching from a real to a virtual Windows installation links to an interesting post by Chris Hofstaedtler, which suggests using the dsim tool to install the drivers.

 The windows startup repair features (accessed via ‘Advanced Options’ button in the Automatic Repair screenshot further up) can be handy for checking logs using cmd and notepad, but it’s nowhere near as useful as a live Linux USB stick/CD is repairing a Linux distribution that doesn’t boot.
 I only really use the command line.
 I’ve tried using pnputil (as recommended in this SuperUser question) for installing drivers, but this has never been the final thing that has fixed an issue for me, so I can’t conclusively tell if this ever made a difference.